rajansaini691/Sanskrit-English-NMT/README.md

 ### Tasks
 - Pretrain on Marati, Odiya, or Hindi
-- Multilinguial with Ancient Greek and Pali
+- Multilingual with Ancient Greek and Pali
 - Expanding dataset size using new sources
   - Scraping internet
 - Using novel tokenization methods